-“He wants to give back to the communities that support his shows — another great reason to come hear this incredible musician,” said Pam McConeghy, president of the chamber.
+“He wants to give back to the communities that support his shows, by tutoring the underprivileged, who are eager to learn to play jazz piano— another great reason to come hear this incredible musician,” said Pam McConeghy, president of the chamber.
 “Businesses can join this effort too by sponsoring the concert and turning this into a win-win for the entire community.”

 2 Stones Events’ Whitney and Cal Stone promote live music as a catalyst for business and a proven way to bring a community together.
 Their Brighton-based firm has been booking the acts for Brighton’s Smokin’ Jazz & Barbecue Blues Festival, as well as many other chamber and non-chamber events in the city and surrounding communities for many years.

 “We anticipate a sell-out,” Whitney Stone, “so if you’re planning on going, you might not want to wait until the last minute to get your seats.”